GMTim/TranshumanSpace/Ships/Ships.md

  - **-2:** EVA Suite

 ### Skills
 All ships have the following skills.
 Skills are how capable the ship is, but still require crew.
 If a crew’s skill is less then the ships skill, the crew gets a +1.
 If a ships skill is less then a crew’s skill they get a -1.
+When building a ship, you get the follow spread of points to assign to each skill.
+0, +1, +2, +3, +4, +5.

  - Power
  - Acceleration